Amanda Bennett M.S., CCC-SLP

 Mona Griffer Ed.D, CCC/SLP

-I earned a Master's of Science Degree in Speech-Language Pathology from Brooklyn College, CUNY in 1982 and a Doctor of Education Degree in Child and Youth Studies from Nova Southeastern University in 1997.
-As a Board Recognized Child Language Specialist, my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
-I am an active member in ASHA and PSHA, frequently presenting at the national, state, and local levels.
-I currently serve as an Associate Editor for Communication Disorders Quarterly, a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness.
+I am an Associate Professor and the Founding Director of the Master’s Program in Speech-Language Pathology, who earned a Master's of Science Degree in Speech-Language Pathology from Brooklyn College, CUNY in 1982 and a Doctor of Education Degree in Child and Youth Studies from Nova Southeastern University in 1997.
+As a Board Certified Child Language Specialist (BCS-CL), my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
+I hold an ASHA Fellow and serve as the 2016 Chairperson of ASHA’S Multicultural Issues Board.
+I also currently serve as an Associate Editor for Communication Disorders Quarterly, a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness

 Renee S. Jourdanais M.S., CCC/SLP